About Robert J. Randisi

 About Lawrence Block

-Lawrence Block is the recipient of a Grand Master Award from the Mystery Writers of America and an internationally renowned bestselling author.
+Lawrence Block (b.
+1938) is the recipient of a Grand Master Award from the Mystery Writers of America and an internationally renowned bestselling author.
 His prolific career spans over one hundred books, including four bestselling series as well as dozens of short stories, articles, and books on writing.
 He has won four Edgar and Shamus Awards, two Falcon Awards from the Maltese Falcon Society of Japan, the Nero and Philip Marlowe Awards, a Lifetime Achievement Award from the Private Eye Writers of America, and the Cartier Diamond Dagger from the Crime Writers Association of the United Kingdom.
 In France, he has been awarded the title Grand Maitre du Roman Noir and has twice received the Societe 813 trophy.

 About Jeffery Deaver